How Do Student Loans Work? 11 Topics You Need To Know

 The payoff strategies are essentially how you’d typically think about paying off a loan.
 The goal is to pay them off ASAP.

-The loan forgiveness strategies, also called income driven repayment, are the exact opposite of how the payoff strategies work.
+The loan forgiveness strategies, also called income driven repayment plans, are the exact opposite of how the payoff strategies work.

 You’re essentially trying to pay as little as you can and aggressively save money.